stacey0331/cs225-final-project/open-flight/docs/dev_log/dev_log1.md

 Yanjie Han(yanjieh2) missed the meeting on Nov 3.
 I get to call him after to keep him up for that.

 ## Plans for next week
-In the following week, Yanjie Han(yanjieh2) and Shuyuan Gao(sg80) will be working on to find the shortest routes by airport.
+In the following week, Yanjie Han(yanjieh2) will be working on to find the shortest routes by airport.

 Stacey Lee(staceyl2) and Jianchen hong(jh104) will work to find a cluster of places that can be visited in order.